-20.0 Revised: King County workspaces will be designed for flexibility, agility, and financial sustainability, thereby promoting to promote employee productivity.
-Where feasible, King County work spaces will be designed using to achieve county Space Standards.
+20.0 King County workspaces will be designed for flexibility and financial sustainability to promote employee productivity.
+Where feasible, King County work spaces will be designed to achieve county Space Standards.
 Documented adjustments may be made to account for a building's physical constraints, lack of funding, or specific functional needs.

-There is an inherent tension between the concepts of "flexible" and "standard," regarding work spaces: Staff tend toward customized spaces to reflect unique programmatic needs or personal preferences, which may increase costs, while truly standardized spaces reduce initial and ongoing costs but may not provide an optimum environment for all users.
+There is an inherent tension between the concepts of "flexible" and "standard" regarding work spaces: Staff tend toward customized spaces to reflect unique programmatic needs or personal preferences, which may increase costs, while truly standardized spaces reduce initial and ongoing costs but may not provide an optimum environment for all users.

-The new King County Space Standards will provide standard space allocations for county employees based on function functional needs.
+The new King County Space Standards will provide standard space allocations for county employees based on functional needs.
 These standards will serve as the baseline for county workspace programming, ensuring a foundation of efficient space utilization.
 However, existing conditions in many King County buildings and leaseholds make some space utilization investments (e.g., demolition of walls, asbestos remediation, HVAC capacity limitations) uneconomical.
 Space standards should be followed to the extent possible, but within project funding constraints and awareness of present conditions and staff needs.
-Exemptions FMD may grant exceptions to certain space standards can be made given based on these circumstances based on physical environment, functional need, and/or resource constraints.
+FMD may grant exceptions to space standards based on physical environment, functional need, and/or resource constraints.